-For the new UGC, effects on amenity and health are considered to be moderate-high and high risk.
-There would be a moderate-high risk impact on amenity and health during construction only for options 3A and 3B.
-Combined impacts on communities, especially those linear communities alongside the regional road networks, could come from dust, noise, traffic and visual impacts.
-The impact for option 3C will be worse as there are two 'routes' and option 3C was therefore assessed to have a high-risk a on amenity and health during construction only.
+For the new UGC, effects on amenity and health are considered to be moderate-high (Options 3 and 4), and high (Option 5) risk during construction.
+Combined impacts on communities, especially those linear communities alongside the regional road networks, could come from dust, noise, traffic, and visual impacts.
+The impact for option 5 will be worse as there are two 'routes' and option 5 was therefore assessed to have a high-risk a on amenity and health during construction only.